A New Effective Potential for Deuteron: Conclusion

 \section{Conclusion}

-The most common purely phenomenological models of the NN interaction (e.g. CD-Bonn, Reid93 and AV18) are based on the exchange of bosons [35-37].
+The most famous phenomenological models of the NN interaction (e.g. CD-Bonn, Reid93 and AV18) are based on the exchange of bosons and have many free parameters to be fitted with the experimental data \cite{PhysRevC63024001,PhysRevC492950,PhysRevC5138}.
 In the all models, the depth of potential well is inversely proportional to potential width.
 Moreover, each channel has its specific potential.
-At the present unified picture, in contrast, $V_{1}$ is inseparable to $^{3}S_{1}$ and $^{3}D_{1}$ parts.
-As a result, the potential $V_{1}$ is narrower and deeper than those obtained by the other models.
-In addition, the $^{3}D_{1}$ state probability, $P_{D}$ (2-5 $\%$), is close to the lower limit.
+At the present unified picture, in contrast, $V_{-}$ is inseparable to $^{13}S_{1}$ and $^{13}D_{1}$ parts.
+As a result, the potential $V_{-}$ is narrower and deeper than those obtained by the other models.
+In addition, the $^{13}D_{1}$ state probability, $P_{D}$ (2-5 $\%$), is close to the lower limit.
+These probabilities should be recalculated due to the small $^{13}P_{1}$ admixture.